zavierand/neural-network-scratch/README.md

 This is a dominant loss function in calculating error in machine learning, specifically with neural networks and classification problems - which is what this project is!

-## Backpropagation Algorithm
+## Backpropagation
 Backpropagation is the algorithm used for training neural networks.
-To update the weights and biases of the network, we take the partial derivatives of the activation function in each layer and then we update the weights and biases accordingly.
+To update the weights and biases of the network, we take the partial derivatives, using chain rule, of each layer and then we update the weights and biases accordingly.

 Not going too much into the math, but to calculate the cost of the neural network, we see that we have a recurrence relation with the number of weights.
 Therefore, we can simply take the partial derivative of the error function using chain rule, with respect to each weight, $w$, and we get the following: